-In order to stay safe while you are welding, it’s necessary to have protection, such as welding pants, boots, and a welding jacket.
-A welding jacket is an insulated piece of clothing that is typically made of cotton, leather, or a hybrid of both materials in order to provide protection against UV radiation, flames, heat, sparks, and molten metal.
+To stay safe while you are welding, it’s necessary to have protection, such as welding boots, pants, a helmet, and a quality welding jacket.
+A welding jacket is an insulated piece of clothing that is typically made of cotton, leather, or a hybrid of both materials to protect against ultraviolet (UV) radiation, flames, heat, sparks, and molten metal.

 However, choosing the right welding jacket isn’t easy if you aren’t sure what factors to consider or what features would be beneficial while you work, like interior storage pockets.
 Take a look at this list of the best welding jackets and keep reading for more information on how to find the right welding jacket for your needs.